tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 Your teacher won a grant and was gifted elephant poop from the African savanna and soil from there as well.
 Your teacher rocks!!

-Make 2 observations on the elephant poop.
+> [!question] Make 2 observations on the elephant poop.

-Compare and contrast the seed found in the elephant poop vs those found in soil.
+> [!quesCompare and contrast the seed found in the elephant poop vs those found in soil.

 Pose a question as to how elephants might impact the ecosystem.